KJA - Materials Distribution

 GBI - Gifts and Solicitations

-The Beaverton School District reviews materials distribution requests from community-based, nonprofit, and for-profit organizations on a monthly basis.
+The Beaverton School District reviews materials distribution requests from community-based, nonprofit, and for-profit organizations on a monthly basis during the school year.
 Materials submitted for review must offer educational and/or extra-curricular learning opportunities for children, families, and/or staff.

 Commercial advertising is not permitted unless specifically permitted as indicated by this administrative rule.

 The Communications & Community Involvement Department will establish a monthly schedule to review flyer requests.

-- Organizations must submit the following information to the Communications & Community Involvement Department for review prior to distribution:
+Organizations must submit the following information to the Communications & Community Involvement Department for review prior to distribution and during the school year:

 a.
-A final pdf version of the materials to be reviewed.
+A final pdf version of the materials to be reviewed must be ADA complaint.
 Drafts will not be accepted.

 b.
 A cover sheet with the following information:

 i.
 Name and phone number of contact person in the event there are questions related to the submission;

 iii.
-Who the materials are targeting - (i.e. students, parents, staff or some
+Who the materials are targeting (i.e. students, parents, staff or some combination thereof);

 iv.
 The name of the school(s) and/or what grade level(s) the flyer is to be distributed.

-3. All informational materials and announcements must include the following
+All informational materials and announcements must include the following disclaimer:

-4. Materials submitted for approval may be emailed to the Communications &
+Materials submitted for approval may be emailed to the Communications & Community Involvement Department.

-5. School staff will utilize their community table and school communications to facilitate the electronic
+School staff will utilize their community table and school communications to facilitate the electronic distribution process.

-6. The Communication & Community Involvement Department will provide schools
+The Communication & Community Involvement Department will provide schools with a monthly approved list of flyers.

 Be obscene, indecent or vulgar;